rmnavr/fpmx/docs/cheetsheet.md

 Help on built-in function reduce in module _functools:

 reduce(...)
-    reduce(function, iterable[, initial], /) -> value
+    reduce(function, iterable[, initial]) -> value

-    Apply a function of two arguments cumulatively to the items of an iterable, from left to right.

-    This effectively reduces the iterable to a single value.
+    Apply a function of two arguments cumulatively to the items of a sequence or iterable, from left to right, so as to reduce the iterable to a single value.
+For example, reduce(lambda x, y: x+y, [1, 2, 3, 4, 5]) calculates ((((1+2)+3)+4)+5).
 If initial is present, it is placed before the items of the iterable in the calculation, and serves as a default when the iterable is empty.

-    For example, reduce(lambda x, y: x+y, [1, 2, 3, 4, 5])
-    calculates ((((1 + 2) + 3) + 4) + 5).
 ```

 ## reductions